Does mayonnaise kill fleas on dogs? I know it works on head lice. Is it safe for dogs or cats?

-7) When pet is dry, warm, calmly brush with "lice comb"; feed it regular food sprinkled with fresh powdered yeast, and garlic powder, finely cut organic Bermuda grass, well-mixed in.
+7) When pet is dry, warm, calmly brush with "lice comb"; feed it regular food sprinkled with fresh powdered yeast, finely cut organic Bermuda grass, well-mixed in.
 Balance the pet's diet with half fish, half cereal, one beaten egg, twice daily.
 Fresh is much better than canned, which contains many harmful chemicals that cause cats to go into heat and yeowl.

 8)Provide plenty of water (with added acidophiles), love, and observation/ reassurance.
 If pet does not go outside, provide 1 crushed tablet of Vit.
 D3(not plain Vit D) in food daily, (about 1/8th of adult dosage.)